epfl-ada/ada-2024-project-theadavengers/README.md

 ## Methods:

 Our project is separated into two main parts: Bechel test and feminism movies.
 In each part, we implement several models to determine if a movie passes the Bechdel Test or if it can be considered as a feminism movie.
-To train them, we used the previous dataset that contains 1800 movies. (rajouter détails du dataset ? )
+To train them, we used the previous dataset that contains 1800 movies.

 ### Part 1: Bechdel Test